FomTarro/VTS-Sharp/README.md

 If the port number is changed while an active connection exists, you will need to reconnect.
 Takes the following args:
 * `int port` The port number to set.

+#### `bool SetIPAddress`
+Sets the connection IP address to the given string.
+Returns true if the string is a valid IP Address format, returns false otherwise.

+If the IP Address is changed while an active connection exists, you will need to reconnect.
+Takes the following args:
+* `string ipString` The string form of the IP address, in dotted-quad notation for IPv4.

 #### `VTube Studio API Requests`